LNicholsonDev/Portfolio/README.md

 # Leah’s Portfolio

 ## ABOUT ME
 Hi there!
 I'm a dedicated software developer and data analyst based in Washington state.
 I'm excited to share my projects through this portfolio.
-With a background in Biology, I returned to university to develop strong programming skills.
-My passion for software development is driven by a desire to tackle challenging problems in bioinformatics, healthcare, and AI research.
+With a background in biological science, research, and healthcare, I returned to university to develop strong programming skills.
+My passion for software development is driven by a desire to tackle challenging problems in these areas.

-Below you will find a collection of work - Python projects, statistical analyses, AI projects, and other fun stuff.
+Below you will find a collection of my work - Python projects, statistical analyses, AI projects, SQL, database development, and other fun stuff.

 I am enthusiastic about connecting with potential employers and collaborators who share my passions.
 Please feel welcome to message me with any comments or questions.
 Thanks for visiting!